Lollipops and Roses (song)

 "Lollipops and Roses" is a song composed by Tony Velona.
-The best-known version was a Grammy Award-winning recording by Jack Jones in 1962.
+The best-known version was a Grammy Award-winning version by Jack Jones, which was recorded and released in the fall of 1961 on the Kapp label, and which charted in 1962.
 The Jack Jones recording went to number twelve on the Easy Listening chart.

-The song was used for the end credits of episode 3 of season 2 of Mad Men.
+Chart performance

 Steve Lawrence version

 Steve Lawrence covered the song for his album Winners!, released in January 1963.
-It was later released as a single in the Philippines, where it topped the national chart for seven straight weeks beginning in July 1965.
+It was released as a single in the Philippines, where it topped the national chart for seven straight weeks beginning in July 1965.